-Perhaps it was the early morning glass of wine at the Bodegas Irache wine fountain Fuente del Vino or perhaps the breakfast feast of fresh fruit and apple tart, freshly squeezed orange juice and good coffee at the hotel in Estella or perhaps simply that the sun was shining and the rolling countryside of burnt red earth, craggy mountains in the distance was both serene and stunning.
-Whatever the reason this is the day I have retained in my memory banks.
-It also is the one-day I enjoyed from start to finish.
+Perhaps it was the early morning glass of wine at the Bodegas Irache wine fountain Fuente del Vino or the breakfast feast of fresh fruit and apple tart, freshly squeezed orange juice, and good coffee at the hotel in Estella.
+Or maybe the glorious rolling countryside, burnt red earth and a vista of craggy mountains.
+Or was it simply may have been that the sun was shining?
+Whatever the reason, this is the day I have retained in my memory banks.
+It also is the one day I enjoyed from start to finish.

-Like other pilgrims/walkers before me along the Way I had left items that were deemed essential in the guidebooks and Youtube videos however, I kept one item especially for this day; a melamine cup covered in pictures of kiwi memorabilia.
-This was the day the Way passed Bodegas Irache and the famous wine fountain Fuente del Vino where pilgrims pump their own wine into bottles, cups or their Camino shells.
+Like other pilgrims before me along the Camino Frances, I had left items deemed essential in the guidebooks and Youtube videos in various Albergues.
+But I had hung on a melamine cup covered in pictures of kiwi memorabilia.
+This was the day we passed Bodegas Irache and the famous wine fountain Fuente del Vino, where pilgrims poured their own wine into bottles, cups, or Camino shells.
 We lined up with the rest of the walkers, some of whom were friends.
-Michael insisted upon having his photo taken with his mouth under the fountain tap, I went for the more sedate and patriotic photo of the Kiwi contingent of Team Anzac and the kiwi mug.
+Michael insisted upon having his photo taken with his mouth under the fountain tap.
+While I went for the more sedate and patriotic picture of the Kiwi contingent of Team Anzac and the kiwi mug.

-Another 0.5kms along the track we found a Compostela Santiago wayfaring stone.
-All along the way these wayfaring stones have become shrines, perhaps struggling walkers need the urge to leave something behind as a talisman or as a gift to St James in the hope this will make the Way easier; up until today it was hard to imagine the importance of doing so.
-Today though I felt the mug had served its purpose and I thought that for fellow Kiwis walking the Way in days to come it would be fun to come upon reminders of home; the tiki, native birds and the fern.
-I sat the cup upon the wayfaring stone, weighted it down with a large stone found in the rubble on the edge of the path; then posed for the ceremonial photo shot.
+The mug found its resting place, 0.5kms along the track, on a Compostela Santiago wayfaring stone.
+These wayfaring stones have become shrines, where struggling walkers leave something behind as a talisman or as a gift to St James in the hope this will make their pilgrimage easier.
+Up until today, it was hard to imagine the importance of doing so.
+However, after a night of pain caused by an infected blister, I wanted to mark the promise of a new day.
+Also, I thought that fellow Kiwis on the tracks would find reminders of home; the tiki, native birds and the fern, uplifting.
+So I weighted the cup down with a large stone found in the rubble on the edge of the path and posed for the ceremonial photo shot.

-Once past Hotel Irache, a rather industrial looking hotel and camping complex, we entered a Holm oak and pine forest pathway.
-We emerged from the forest into this wide expansive vista of recently ploughed fields, blue skies and white fluffy clouds, out on the horizon, almost like a postcard border sat a long and rugged mountain range.
+Once past Hotel Irache, and the industrial-looking hotel and camping complex, we entered a Holm oak and pine forest pathway.
+We emerged from the forest into this wide expansive vista of recently ploughed fields, blue skies and white fluffy clouds on the horizon, highlighting the long and rugged mountain range.
 We all paused to take photos.

 Day 4…Dean had caught up with us in the hillside village of Zariquiegui, 2.4km from the summit of Alto del Perdón, a 390m climb from Pamplona.
-Together we climbed the final ascent to the summit and the famous wrought iron sculpture of medieval pilgrims.
-After photo’s and a brief break we managed the deadly descend over loose stones and boulders, down into scrubland, which lead us into the small suburban looking village of Uterga.
-We found a bar and restaurant with a covered outdoor setting area and stopped for lunch.
-Soon to be joined by Olga from Holland our roommate in Puente la Reina.
-We left the bar and restaurant walking in pairs along a grey stony winding pathway.
-Dean and I were in deep conversation as we rounded a slight bend…next minute I was flying.
+Together we climbed the final ascent to the famous wrought-iron sculpture of medieval pilgrims.
+Then, after photo’s and a brief break, we managed the deadly descend over loose stones and boulders, down into scrubland, which led us into the small suburban-looking village of Uterga.
+In a bar and restaurant on the outskirts of the Uterga, we stopped for lunch.
+Olga from Holland, our roommate in Puente la Reina, arrived and joined us.
+We headed off after lunch, walking in pairs along a grey stony winding pathway.
+Dean and I were in deep conversation as we rounded a slight bend.
+The next minute I was flying.
 I landed face upwards, suspended in a blackberry bush.
-Dean was in hysterics asking me if I could do it again.
-He wanted to video my brief flight.
+Dean was in hysterics, asking me if I could do it again.
 I lay there bewildered.
-Next minute Dean had hauled me out and I was once again upright on my feet.
-An encore performance was not going to happen.
+Once Dean stopped laughing, he hauled me out of the prickly bushes.